Andrettin/Wyrmsun/readme.txt

 - The wyrm skeleton now has a non-horned variation (graphics by b_o).
 - Decorations no longer show as points on the minimap.
 - Added new fog of war graphics (by Jinn).
+- The issue where decorations appeared in the info panel when the cursor hovered over them has been fixed.

 * Units
 - Dwarven ballistas and gnomish caravans are now repairable.